projf/projf-explore/graphics/fpga-graphics/README.md

 ## Verilator SDL Simulation

-Verilator creates C++ simulations of Verilog designs, while SDL produces simple cross-platform graphics applications.
-By combining the two, you can simulate your design without needing an FPGA.
-See the [Verilator README](verilator/README.md) for installation and build instructions.
+Verilator creates C++ simulations of Verilog designs, while SDL produces cross-platform graphics applications.
+By combining the two, we can visually simulate graphical designs.
+See the [Verilator README](verilator/README.md) for instructions.

 ## Linting